 Watersports Advisory: Be aware of the risks of recreational water activities.
 Never venture out alone, particularly at isolated beaches or far out to sea.
 Avoid entering the water above your waist if you have been drinking and always be mindful of watercraft traffic in the area.
 When in doubt, stay out!

-If you or someone you know becomes a victim of crime, report it immediately to the local police and the U.S.Consulate.
-Do not rely on hotels, restaurants, or tour companies to make the report for you.
+Do not rely on hotels, restaurants, or tour companies to make a crime report for you.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Consulate for assistance.
 If you are in immediate danger, first contact the local police at 911.

-Sint Maarten’s enforcement policy concerning drug possession differs significantly from Holland’s.
+Sint Maarten’s enforcement policy concerning drug possession differs significantly from the Netherlands.
 In Sint Maarten, laws against possession of controlled substances are enforced rigorously, including against tourists in possession of marijuana for personal use.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Consulate immediately.
 See our webpage for further information.

-Local law allows for detention during an investigation with the approval of a judge.
-Persons detained may not post bond for their release.
+Local law is based on Dutch law, which allows for the detention of subjects during an investigation with the approval of a judge.
+Persons imprisoned in Sint Maarten do not have the option of posting bond for their release.